Textualize/textual/docs/roadmap.md

 We ([textualize.io](https://www.textualize.io/)) are actively building and maintaining Textual.

 We have many new features in the pipeline.
-This page will keep track that work.
+This page will keep track of that work.

 ## Features